ros-controls/ros2_control_demos/r6bot/README.md

 * The `link` tag defines the robot's geometry and inertia properties.
 It has a name attribute which will be referred to by the `joint` tags.
 * The `visual` tag specifies the rotation and translation of the visual mesh.
 If the meshes were process as described previously, then the `orgin` tag can be left at all zeros.
 * The `geometry` and `mesh` tags specify the location of the 3D mesh file relative to a specified ROS 2 package.
-* The `collision` tag is equivalent to the `visual` tag, except the specified mesh is used for commission checking in some applications.
+* The `collision` tag is equivalent to the `visual` tag, except the specified mesh is used for collision checking in some applications.
 * The `inertial` tag specifies mass and inertia for the link.
 The origin tag specifies the link's center of mass.
 These values are used to calculate forward and inverse dynamics.
 Since our application does not use dynamics, uniform arbitrary values are used.
 * The `<!-- additional links ... -->` comments indicates that many consecutive `link` tags will be defined, one for each link.
 * The `<link name="world"/>` and `<link name="tool0"/>` elements are not required.
 However, it is convention to set the link at the tip of the robot to  tool0 and to define the robot's base link relative to a world frame.
 * The `joint` tag specifies the kinematic structure of the robot.
-It two required attributes: name and type.
+It has two required attributes: name and type.
 The type specifies the viable motion between the two connected links.
 The subsequent `parent` and `child` links specify which two links are joined by the joint.
-* The `axis` tag species the joint's axis of rotation.
+* The `axis` tag species the joint's degree of freedom.
 If the meshes were process as described previously, then the axis value is always `"0 0 1"`.
 * The `limits` tag specifies kinematic and dynamics limits for the joint.
 * The `ros2_control` tag specifies hardware configuration of the  robot.
 More specifically, the available state and command interfaces.
 The tag has two required attributes: name and type.
 Additional elements, such as sensors, are also included in this tag.
 * The `hardware` and `plugin` tags instruct the ros2_control framework to dynamically load a hardware driver conforming to `HardwareInterface` as a plugin.
 The plugin is specified as ` <{Name_Space}/{Class_Name}`.
-* Finally, the `joint` tag specifies the state and command interfaces that the loaded plugin is will offer.
+* Finally, the `joint` tag specifies the state and command interfaces that the loaded plugins will offer.
 The joint is specified with the name attribute.
 The `command_interface` and `state_interface` tags specify the interface type, usually position, velocity, acceleration, or effort.

 The complete URDF for the robot in this tutorial is available [here](r6bot_description/urdf/r6bot.urdf).

 ## Writing a hardware interface
-In ros2_control, hardware system components are integrated via user defined driver plugins that conform to the `HarwareInterface` public interface.
+In ros2_control, hardware system components are integrated via user defined driver plugins that conform to the `HardwareInterface` public interface.
 Hardware plugins specified in the URDF are dynamically loaded during initialization using the pluginlib interface.
-In order to run the `ros_2_control_node`, a parameter named `robot_description` must be set.
+In order to run the `ros2_control_node`, a parameter named `robot_description` must be set.
 This normally done in the ros2_control launch file.

 The following code blocks will explain the requirements for writing a new hardware interface.